Shadrock/M365-flows/tutorialnotes.md

 ![Screenshot of Termination Attempt 2](images/Step-2-Triggering-Twice2.png)

 GAHHHHAHARAHAHAGGGHRRRRRRR.
 Still getting two approvals.
 Only one for email now... but this is driving me insane.
 Really feel like that status tag needs to change with the first approval.

+### Trying to solve the double approval
+Flow wasn't triggering.
+Checked to see where the error was and it wasn't getting any input from the condition block.
+So I changed `Status` to `Status value` in condition block and that took care of it.

+Then moved on to testing the new status system, which appears to work!
+New items comes in as `New`.
+DSR owner triggers the flow by changing that status to `Approved` and when the first approval result comes in this changes the status to `In Progress`, which prevents the Flow from double triggering.
+Right now this is set as a second **Update Item** action in each switch case (so there are three of them).

+I'm going to try making this a single action outside of the case.
+This didn't work.
+Gotta keep it in the case.
+Switched it back and it appears to be working... but my first approval never came through email: only approval app in Teams.
+Email showed up 10 min later... just a slow system.
+Running this again, and I'm getting the approval but the email has yet to show up 20 min later.
+Just going to let this ride a bit and see how long it takes.

 ## List Changes
 I was looking up ways to modify list values and ran across [this post](https://techcommunity.microsoft.com/t5/sharepoint/updating-specific-list-column-value-with-flow/m-p/757183), which had a useful piece of information in it: